band-tracker/Harmonie/README.md

 # Harmonie
 Keep your band up to date with real time alerts with this band management app, utilizing MongoDB/Mongoose, Express, Node.js, Twilio and more!

+# App Info
+This is a back-end app, with Twilio text-message integration.

 # Team Members:
 * [sepuckett86](https://github.com/sepuckett86)
 * [zbutler93](https://github.com/zbutler93)